AdobeDocs/workfront.en/help/people-teams-and-groups/tips-tricks-and-troubleshooting/username-already-in-use.md

 ### Check if your username is unique in your instance

-Ensure that the username and email address is unique in the current `Workfront` instance:
+Ensure that the username and email address is unique in the current Workfront instance:

-1. As the `Workfront administrator`, go to the `People` tab, then click the `People` subtab.
+1. As the Workfront administrator, go to the `People` tab, then click the `People` subtab.

 1. In the list of people, look in the `Email` column to ensure there are no duplicate emails.
 1. Add a column for username to the view.